Paulanerus/Paulanerus/README.md

-## Hello there, I'm Paul
+## Greetings!
+My name is Paul
-and currently a CS student from Germany.
-I like Java and Kotlin and at the moment I enjoy working with C++.
+and I am a computer science student from Germany.
+I have a passion for programming languages such as Java and Kotlin, but currently I find myself thoroughly enjoying the challenges and opportunities that C++ provides.

 Feel free to message me on [Mastodon](https://mastodon.social/@paulee)